-Glen Kauffman provides administrative support for TECAID.
-She has over 15 years experience as a Program Coordinator for international students in a university setting, with degrees in Education and Biology.
+Glen Kauffman provided administrative support for TECAID.
+She has over 15 years of experience as a Program Coordinator for international students in a university setting, with degrees in Education and Biology.

 The growth I experienced over the year and a half is beyond measure.”